-- 3. Additional Equipment: Fixtures will be installed on existing poles.
-However, additional poles, wires, and accessories required for a lighting installation will be charged for in addition to the "Rental Charge."
-A maximum of three poles will be allowed on any one installation.
-The customer shall pay the entire installation cost of \$624.23 per pole at the time of installation. - 4.
-For customers billed under low-income senior and/or low-income disabled discount residential service, Rate Schedule A-2, a discount will be provided by reducing the monthly bill by 30 percent. - D. Service Conditions.
+3. Additional Equipment: Fixtures will be installed on existing poles.
+However, a Additional poles, wires, and accessories required for a lighting installation may be installed at applicant expense. will be charged for in addition to the "Rental Charge."
+A maximum of three poles will be allowed at a cost of \$624.23 per pole.
+Ancillary materials will be an additional expense.
+The customer shall pay the entire installation cost prior to installation.

+on any one installation.
+The customer shall pay the entire installation cost of \$624.23 per pole at the time of installation.

+- 4. For customers billed under low-income senior and/or low-income disabled discount residential service, Rate Schedule A-2, a discount will be provided by reducing the monthly bill by 30 percent. - D. Service Conditions.
 Applicable provisions of the Tacoma Municipal Code, General Provisions, and Customer Service Policies governing the sale of electric energy shall apply.